-SB 800 is the Board's Omnibus legislation.
+This is the Board's Omnibus legislation.
 The Board adopted a "support" position at the February Board Meeting.
-The bill is scheduled for hearing be by the Senate Business, Professions an Economic Development Committee on Monday, April 27.
+SB 800 passed the Senate Business, Professions an Economic Development Committee, the Senate Appropriations Committee, and the Senate Floor on consent.
+The bill is now in the Assembly and is sent for hearing in the Assembly Committee on Business and Professions on July 7, 2015.